maranac0d3r/object2/README.md

 # object2
-Get from and put to an object easily.
+Get from an object, easily.

 ```shell